SC school closures a ‘distinct possibility’ if coronavirus outbreak occurs

 If a student or staff member tests positive for the virus, the school district would work with the S.C.
 Department of Environmental Health and Control to assess the likelihood of transmission, Brown said.

-The next step is determining who the person has come in contact with, how they caught the virus and who they've been around.
+The next step would be determining with whom the person has come in contact, how they caught the virus and who they've been around.

 “Closures are possible in that circumstance," Brown said.
 "There would be closures for likely significant periods of time that would definitely disrupt the regular school calendar."